“Should I offer my students lifetime access to my course?”

 “Thank you for buying this thing!
 I WILL KEEP IT EXACTLY THE SAME FOREVER – HERE’S MY HOUSE KEY, LET YOURSELF IN WHENEVER, AND YOU CAN COME OVER AND USE IT IN MY LIVING ROOM WHENEVER YOU WANT UNTIL ONE OF US LITERALLY DIES.”

 With online courses, your students are making a purchase, but it actually functions more like a rental.
-The product is built on YOUR LAND, not theirs, and YOU have to maintain it.
+The product lives on YOUR LAND, not theirs, and YOU have to maintain it.

 I’ve seen this go wrong for my clients, where a course has existed for years but has changed formats and platforms several times.
 Suddenly, a student who purchased the course in the very first version SIX YEARS AGO wants to know where this one specific worksheet went, or this one specific recording.
 The links in their email from 2012 don’t work anymore!